VoidXH/Cavern/README.md

 the CavernUnity DLL project to UnityEngine and UnityEditor.
 Add these files from your own Unity installation as references.
 They are found in Editor\Data\Managed under Unity's installation folder.

+### Cavernize Lite
+This is a Code::Blocks project, set up for the MingW compiler.
+No additional libraries were used, this is standard C++ code, so importing just the .cpp and .h files into any IDE will work perfectly.

+## Development documents
+* [Cavern DCP channel order](./docs/Cavern%20DCP%20channel%20order.md) compared to DCP standards
+* [Limitless Audio Format](./docs/Limitless%20Audio%20Format.md) for storing Cavern mixes in a CPU-effective spatial format
+* [Virtualizer repository](https://github.com/VoidXH/HRTF) which contains the raw IR measurements and detailed information about their use

 ## Disclaimers
 ### Code